-Texas bill could keep transgender kids out of high school sports
+If this bill passes, there may be no place for transgender kids in Texas high school sports

 It is the latest in a string of controversial measures that opponents say unfairly target LGBT people, immigrants and religious minorities.

-The author of the bill regarding teen athletes says the legislation isn't meant to target transgender students.
+This year, a Texas teenage transgender boy, Mack Beggs, was allowed to wrestle only girls since his birth certificate says he was female at birth.
+Some complained that the boy's prescribed testosterone treatment gave an unfair advantage over girls.

-Sen. Bob Hall, a Republican from Edgewood, Texas, said he intends to keep students safe and competitions fair.
+Sen. Bob Hall, a Republican from Edgewood, Texas, who wrote the bill, said he intends to keep students safe and competitions fair.

 CNN reached out to Hall on Wednesday but has not heard back from him.

-However, The Texas Tribune quoted him as saying, "This bill is not addressing who plays on what sports.
+The Texas Tribune quoted him as saying, "This bill is not addressing who plays on what sports.
 This bill is addressing individuals who ... are taking steroids, then make sure, as a result of that, the events remain safe and fair."

 Steroids already banned, with 'safe harbor' exception

-A Democratic senator, Sylvia Garcia of Houston, offered an amendment to spell out protections for transgender kids, but it was voted down.

-"The real intent of the bill is to keep young transgender athletes from participating in sports," Garcia told CNN.
-"We need to make sure they're free to participate just like everybody else."

-State law already bans steroid use, but it allows a "safe harbor" exception for students using steroids prescribed by a doctor, Garcia said.
+State law already bans steroid use, but it allows a "safe harbor" exception for students using steroids prescribed by a doctor, Garcia, the Democratic senator, said.

-The new bill would eliminate that.
-It would let the state board that oversees high school sports disqualify those student-athletes if that board says their prescribed steroid use affects safety or fair play.
+The bill would give authorities the power to block kids from playing.
+The board could find that an individual's steroid treatment affects safety or fair play.

 "All young people should have the opportunity to play interscholastic sports and have their personal dignity respected," advocacy group Equality Texas said in a statement.
 "Transgender people are no different."